 Skip to main content

 This course mixes taught elements with independent projects.
-You'll analyse the global and national policy and study an area of healthcare in depth.
-Upon completion of the course, you'll have the skills and knowledge to work at an advanced level in line with current health legislation and policy.
+You'll analyse global and national policy and study an area of healthcare in depth.
+When you finish the course, you'll have the skills and knowledge to work at an advanced level.
+This is in line with current health legislation and policy.

 A smiling student